 We love coming to services at Congregation Kol Ami.
 They are warm, personal and highly participatory.
-Led by the rabbi and the cantorial soloist, our services create space for each worshipper to engage in the liturgy and find peace and meaning in the prayers.
+Led by lay leaders and the cantorial soloist, our services create space for each worshipper to engage in the liturgy and find peace and meaning in the prayers.

 We use Mishkan T’filah, the newest prayer book of the Reform Movement, which was published in 2007.
 In this egalitarian prayer book, the English is more faithful to the Hebrew.
 Its clear format – Hebrew, transliteration and English on the right; associated readings, quotations and poems on the left – allows for more individual interpretation of prayer.
 Through its innovative format, and at the urging of the rabbi, Mishkan T’filah allows each of us to explore, without feeling bound to keep up with the congregation.